oicr-gsi/shesmu/language.md

         input = fileswa
       }

-This will take all the input provenance and filter out any run by the workflow `BamQC 2.7+` and then launch `fastqc`.
+This will take all the input provenance and selects any run by the workflow `BamQC 2.7+` and then launch `fastqc`.
 The `With` portion sets all the parameters.
 These are specific to the action.

 The `Where` line is an _olive clause_.
-There are three clauses: where, group, and matches.
+The clauses are: where, group, matches, and monitor.

 A `Group` clause groups items in the stream to be de-duplicated based on _discriminators_ and other variables are grouped into _collectors_.